lkugler/DART-WRF/docs/source/tutorial2.rst

-2. Update the initial conditions from data assimilation:
+1. Update the initial conditions from data assimilation.
+:func:`dartwrf.workflows.WorkFlows.update_IC_from_DA` updates the initial conditions (WRFrst files) with assimilation increments from DART output and copies them to the WRF run directories.

 .. code-block:: python

     w.update_IC_from_DA(time)

-After this, the wrfrst files are updated with assimilation increments from DART output and copied to the WRF's run directories so you can continue to run the forecast ensemble.
+Now you can run the forecast ensemble.

 1) Run the Forecast
 *******************

-Define how long you want to run the forecast and when you want WRF-restart files.
-Since they take a lot of space, we want as few as possible.
+Define how long you want to run the forecast and how often you want WRF-restart files.
+Since they take a lot of space, we want as few restart files as possible.
+However, we can only assimilate observations for times at which we have WRF restart files.

 .. code-block:: python